adokter/vol2bird/README.md

 * `data` contains two polar volume radar files for testing
 * `doc` documentation on ODIM hdf5 data format
 * `docker` scripts for generating and running a Docker container for vol2bird
-* `etc` contains the configuration file `options.conf`.
-Put a copy in your working directory to load it on runtime
+* `etc` contains the user configuration file `options.conf`.
+Put your own modified copy in your working directory to run vol2bird with non-default settings.
 * `lib` contains the main library
 * `pgfplugin` product generation framework (PGF) plugin for the BALTRAD system
 * `pyvol2bird` is a python wrapper for the library